-10 Aristarchus, my fellow prisoner, greets you, and Mark, the cousin of Barnabas (about whom you received orders; if he may come to you, receive him), and Mark, the cousin of Barnabas (ULT) and Mark, who is Barnabas' cousin (UST)
+Aristarchus, my fellow prisoner, greets you, and Mark, the cousin of Barnabas (about whom you received orders; if he may come to you, receive him), my fellow prisoner (ULT) who is in prison with me (UST)

 10 Aristarchus, who is in prison with me, and Mark, who is Barnabas' cousin, send their regards to you.
 You already know that you should welcome Mark if he visits you.